spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 From **Table View**
 ~~~~~~~~~~~~~~~~~~~~

-To add new parameter definitions for an entity class, just fill the last empty row of *Parameter definition*.
+To add new parameter definitions for an entity class, just fill the empty row of *Parameter definition*.
 Only two of the fields are required when creating a new parameter definition: *entity_class_name* and
 *parameter_name*.
 Enter the name of the class under *entity_class_name*.
 To display a list of available
 entity classes, start typing in the empty cell or double click it.
 For the name of the parameter choose